PassKit/passkit-php-grpc-sdk/README.md

 ```

 ### Examples
-The [examples](/examples) folder contains a working sample project for using the SDK.
+The [examples](/examples) folder contains working samples for using the SDK.

 To successfully run the program:
 - ensure your gPRC certificates are in the `certs` folder in this repo (you will need `ca-chain.pem`, `certificate.pem` & `key.pem`).